Barrian Mining Signs Definitive Agreement to Acquire Troy Canyon

 Forward Looking Information

-This news release includes certain statements that constitute "forward-looking information" within the meaning of applicable securities law, including without limitation, the ongoing and future drill programs at Bolo, drill results, completing a transaction with Brocade, other statements relating to the technical, financial and business prospects of the Company, and other matters.
+This news release includes certain statements that constitute "forward-looking information" within the meaning of applicable securities law, including without limitation, approval of the option agreement by the TSX Venture Exchange and the exercise of the option of the Troy Canyon Project, planned work on the Troy Canyon Project, other statements relating to the technical, financial and business prospects of the Company, and other matters.

 Forward-looking statements address future events and conditions and are necessarily based upon a number of estimates and assumptions.
 These statements relate to analyses and other information that are based on forecasts of future results, estimates of amounts not yet determinable and assumptions of management.
 Any statements that express or involve discussions with respect to predictions, expectations, beliefs, plans, projections, objectives, assumptions or future events or performance (often, but not always, using words or phrases such as "expects" or "does not expect", "is expected", "anticipates" or "does not anticipate", "plans", "estimates" or "intends", or stating that certain actions, events or results "may", "could", "would", "might" or "will" be taken, occur or be achieved), and variations of such words, and similar expressions are not statements of historical fact and may be forward-looking statements.
 Forward-looking statement are necessarily based upon a number of factors that, if untrue, could cause the actual results, performances or achievements of the Company to be materially different from future results, performances or achievements express or implied by such statements.
 Such statements and information are based on numerous assumptions regarding present and future business strategies and the environment in which the Company will operate in the future, including the price of metals, anticipated costs and the ability to achieve goals, that general business and economic conditions will not change in a material adverse manner, that financing will be available if and when needed and on reasonable terms, and that third party contractors, equipment and supplies and governmental and other approvals required to conduct the Company's planned exploration activities will be available on reasonable terms and in a timely manner.
 While such estimates and assumptions are considered reasonable by the management of the Company, they are inherently subject to significant business, economic, competitive and regulatory uncertainties and risks.